OpenSourceEcon/oselab/README.md

 ## Running tests

-To run the test suite, run `python oselab/tests/views_test.py` from the repo root.
+To run the test suite, make sure you have installed the oselab package by running `pip install -e .`.
+Then run `python oselab/tests/views_test.py` from the repo root.